TERREMEMBER/znbase/docs/content/latest/migrate/migrate-from-postgresql/migrate-schema.md

 The PostgreSQL utility, pg_dump, can be used to dump the schema of a database.
 However, this schema would need  to be slightly modified as described below.

-The [`ysql_dump`](../../../admin/ysql-dump) tool (a YugabyteDB-specific version of the `pg_dump` tool) can connect to an existing PostgreSQL database and export a YugabyteDB-friendly version of the schema and, therefore, includes some of the schema modifications described below.
+The [`ysql_dump`](../../../admin/ysql-dump) tool (a ZNbaseDB-specific version of the `pg_dump` tool) can connect to an existing PostgreSQL database and export a ZNbaseDB-friendly version of the schema and, therefore, includes some of the schema modifications described below.
 The other changes mentioned below would need to be manually performed since they depend on the use case.

 {{< note title="Note" >}}